philou/auchandirect-scrAPI/README.md

 ### Testing

 In order to run quicker and offline tests for the rest of your app, you can use Auchandirect::ScrAPI::DummyCart in place of a real cart.
-This cart is compatible with Storexplore's dummy store generators [https://github.com/philou/storexplore].
+This cart is compatible with Storexplore's dummy store generators (see https://github.com/philou/storexplore).

 ## Contributing